GAMMA-FLASH/dams/setup/README.md

 ## deployment configuration
 deployment configuration are inside `setup/<deployment_name>` folder.
 `RPGLIST.cfg` is the file used from start.sh utility to start all gammaflash client for each RedPitaya.
-RPG List contains one line for each Red Pitaya, with the following informations:
+RPG List contains one line for each Red Pitaya with the following informations:
 ```
 <rpg_name_x>,<ip address>,<port>,<waveform_number>
 ```